NASA's Pandora SmallSat Mission: Simulating the Impact of Stellar Photospheric Heterogeneity and Its Correction: Representative Target Sample

 \subsection{Definition of Simulated Target Stars}

 We defined eight representative stellar scenarios to span a range of spectral types, rotation rates, and spot morphologies relevant to the \pandora{} target list\footnote{Available at \url{https://pandorasat.com/targets/}.}.
 Although the target list may continue to evolve, these scenarios are designed to encompass the breadth of stellar properties expected among \pandora{} targets.
-These representative targets are summarized in \autoref{tab:scenarios} and labeled with a concise shorthand (e.g., \texttt{KFG}), used hereafter.
+These representative targets are summarized in \autoref{tab:scenarios} and labeled with a concise shorthand, which is used hereafter.

 To capture a range of stellar variability behavior, we include both K and M dwarfs with fast (5\,day) and slow (30\,day) rotation.
 For each stellar type, we simulate photospheres with two typical spot sizes: ``solar-like'' spots with a radius of $2\,\degr$ and ``giant'' spots with radius of $7\,\degr$.
 These values follow the boundary conditions used by \citet{Rackham2018}, approximately representing the largest sunspot groups observed on the Sun and the typical spot sizes accessible via molecular spectropolarimetric observations of active stars.